Health care > Who is eligible

 What does MA-TEFRA stand for?

-It is short for the Tax Equity Fairness and Responsibility Act, the federal law that established the criteria for this program.
+It is short for the Tax Equity and Fiscal Responsibility Act, the federal law that established the criteria for this program.

 (651) 431-2670 (Twin cities metro area)

 Addresses and phone numbers for county offices